Emergency Dental Care: Minimising Discomfort After Trauma

 Chipped or Fractured Teeth

 A chip or fracture may affect only the enamel or may extend into the dentine or pulp.
 Superficial chips may cause minimal discomfort, while deeper fractures can result in sensitivity to temperature, pressure, or air.
-For more on managing a broken tooth, see our emergency dental care guidelines for broken teeth.
+Treatment options depend on the extent and location of the fracture and are determined during a clinical assessment.

 Loosened Teeth